Darren0422/MySQL-Database/README.md

 - Customer physical address

 Once all the information is added, the record is added to the "Customers" table in the database.

+##### Back to Main Menu
+When this option is selected, the user is displayed the main menu.

 #### Updating the Database
 When the user selects the "Update" option, they are then prompted to enter the number of the aspect of the "Update" menu they wish to use.